 Add Even More Cushions when Using a Laptop

-Cushions really are your best friend when it comes to improving your posture on the sofa.
+Cushions really are your best friend when it comes to improving your posture on the sofa, especially Swyft's cushion collection.
 If you read or use your laptop on the sofa often, you’ll probably find that your neck is strained as you look down to look at the screen or page.
 Of course, this can cause great discomfort after a while so we suggest either angling just your eyes downwards rather than your whole head, or adding a cushion underneath the laptop to raise the screen.
 You can also get a padded tray or a laptop tray to help.

 Don’t Work from the Sofa